-Planning to make that big move overseas?
-Packing up and moving to a new home abroad may seem exciting at first glance but preparing for that move leaves much to be desired.
+Planning to make that move overseas?
+Packing up and moving to a new country may seem exciting at first glance but preparing for that move leaves much to be desired.
 From completing visa paperwork to setting up an international SIM card, we’ve put together a quick and easy international move checklist to make sure you’ve got everything sorted for that big life change.

 Organize Your Documents

-People come with a lot of paperwork so making sure you have yours in order beforehand will save you a headache in the long run.
+People come with a lot of paperwork so making sure you have your important documents in order beforehand will save you a headache in the long run.
 Confirm that you have the following documents sorted and safely stored for you to easily access when the time comes:

 - Visa/Work Permits

 - Travel Tickets

 - You can get an international driving permit for certain destinations before switching out your current license to your destination country’s license.

 After gathering these initial documents, make sure to also double-check for any other required materials requested by your new home country.
 You can visit any government website to see if there are any specific documents you may need to enter as well as any current regulations!

 Planning your finances is key to making your move abroad go as smoothly as possible.
 Here are the essential things you need to remember:

 This is usually the most complicated part of any international move.
 Your first move is to contact your pension fund and bank branch.
 Next, learn more about the host country's tax laws and check whether you’ll be taxed in your new home.